Sirleaf Market Women's Fund: Background

-Formally established at the end of 2006, the fund has partnered with the Government of Liberia, international organizations, including the United Nations Development Program (UNDP), United Nations Development Fund for Women (UNIFEM), the African Women’s Development Fund (AWDF), and non-governmental organizations, to improve the lives of tens of thousands of market women and their families—and to advance women’s human rights.
+Formally established at the end of 2006, the fund has partnered with the Government of Liberia, international organizations, including the United Nations Development Program (UNDP), United Nations Development Fund for Women (UNIFEM), the African Women's Development Fund (AWDF), and non-governmental organizations, to improve the lives of tens of thousands of market women and their families—and to advance women's human rights.

 Current Activities

 SMWF employs several means to ensure the health, self-sufficiency and dignity of the market women.
-It assists Liberia’s efforts to transform existing markets into safe and clean environments.
+It assists Liberia's efforts to transform existing markets into safe and clean environments.
 It supports micro-credit for entrepreneurial women to establish or expand their small businesses.
 It offers training in literacy and small business management, enabling traders to provide a wider array of goods and earn profits sufficient to sustain them and their families.
 It provides daycare facilities for children where safety and pre-primary education will be ensured.

 Organization

 SMWF/Liberia is registered in Monrovia, Liberia, as a non-profit organization with its own Board of Directors and staff.
-Representatives of the Liberian Marketing Association and other local agencies are on the Board of Directors to provide political and technical knowhow.
+Representatives of the Liberian Marketing Association and other local agencies are on the board of directors to provide political and technical know-how.
 SMWF/Liberia cooperates closely with its primary fundraisers, SMWF/US, sharing progress reports twice annually and annual audits of its finances.

 SMWF/US, the international board headquartered in New York, is a volunteer fundraising arm.
 With the exception of minimal overhead, all contributions go to Liberia for the market program.
 SMWF receives contributions from many individual donors as well as soliciting larger grants.
 Board members of SMWF/US work closely with their Liberian counterparts and visit Liberia several times annually to observe progress toward shared goals.
 SMWF/US, with headquarters in New York, is a not-for-profit organization with 501(c)(3) status so that contributions may be tax-exempt in accordance with US federal law.